thisminute/cui-app-template/README.md

 Then:

 ```
-cd create-cui-app/www # npm stuff is in the www directory
+cd cui-app-template/www # npm stuff is in the www directory
 wasm-pack build
 npm install
 npm start # opens a new browser tab in watch mode
 ```

+After installation, you can modify the source code in `src/lib.rs`, and the page should automatically refresh.
+If the server stops, `npm start` while in the `www` directory will rebuild and serve the page.

 # Cascading UI